-For this reporting month, there was one environmental complaint referred from EPD.
+For this reporting month, there was no environmental complaint referred from EPD.
 There were a total of thirty-two (32) environmental complaints counted since the commencement of the construction.
-The complaints were handled in accordance to the EM&A Manual and relevant parties including the Engineer's Representative and IEC.
-Details of the complaints were summarized in the following paragraphs.
+The complaint would be handled in accordance to the EM&A Manual and relevant parties including the Engineer's Representative and IEC when receive.